Emmanuel Latte Lath

+Latte Lath has previously played for Middlesbrough and before them Atalanta and had loan periods with Italian clubs Pescara, Pistoiese, Carrarese, Imolese, Pianese, Pro Patria, SPAL, and Swiss club St. Gallen.

 Club career

-Atalanta

 After featuring for Atalanta's Primavera squad, Latte Lath was promoted to the senior side for the 2016–17 season.

-On 13 August 2016, he made his senior debut as a substitute in a 3–0 victory against Cremonese in the Coppa Italia, replacing Alejandro Gómez in the 77th minute.
+On 13 August 2016, Latte Lath made his senior debut as a substitute in a 3–0 victory against Cremonese in the Coppa Italia, replacing Alejandro Gómez in the 77th minute.
 His second appearance of the competition came in late November in another 3–0 win for La Dea, this time against Serie A rivals Pescara.
-On 11 January 2017, the young Ivorian scored his first senior goal for Atalanta in a 3–2 Coppa Italia defeat to Juventus.
+On 11 January 2017, he scored his first senior goal for Atalanta, in a 3–2 Coppa Italia defeat to Juventus.

-Loan to Pescara

-Latte Lath joined newly-relegated Serie B side Pescara on a season-long loan.
+Latte Lath joined newly relegated Serie B side Pescara on a season-long loan.